Chapter 321 — Knowledge and Notice

 Name Changes Filed in Home State

-A foreign partnership must notify the Secretary of State if it changes its name in its home state.
+A foreign limited partnership must notify the Minnesota Secretary of State whenever it changes its name in its state of …

 321.1001